Felo AI

 Our Verdict

 The honest considerations: Felo is not a Google replacement or general-purpose AI search tool.
-The mind-map approach is differentiated for specific use cases and adds steps without value for use cases where text answers serve better.
-For factual lookups, quick questions, and most general search needs, Perplexity, ChatGPT Search, or Google AIO remain better choices.
+The mind-map approach is differentiated for specific use cases and adds steps without value where text answers serve better.
+For factual lookups, quick questions, and most general search needs, Perplexity, ChatGPT Search, or Google AI Overview remain better choices.
+The buying decision should be honest about whether visual topic exploration is genuinely how you learn best.

-For the right audience, recommend without hesitation.
+For the right audience — visual learners and topic explorers — recommend without hesitation.
 For audiences whose work fits text-first AI search patterns, the alternatives serve better.
-The buying decision should be honest about whether visual topic exploration is genuinely how you learn best.

 Note: Felo AI does not currently have an active affiliate program with AIVario.
 AIVario earns no commission from sign-ups.
 Our rating reflects evaluation of the Pro tier across research workflows alongside parallel use of Perplexity and ChatGPT Search for comparison.